Hanford Engineer Works: Separation

 Periscopes and closed-circuit television gave the crane operator a better view of the process.
 It was found that radiation blackened the glass lenses of the periscopes, so plastic ones were used instead.
 The operators generally preferred the periscopes, designed by the Metallurgical Laboratory and DuPont in Chicago and built by DuPont in Wilmington, to the closed-circuit television, as the picture quality of the latter was poor.
 Raymond Genereaux, the manager of the separation plants, had the operators assemble all the equipment inside by remote control as if the area was already radioactive.

 A series of chemical processing steps separated the plutonium from the remaining uranium and the fission waste products.
 The slugs were dumped into a dissolver, covered with sodium nitrate solution and brought to a boil, followed by slow addition of sodium hydroxide.
 After removing the waste and washing the slugs, nitric acid was used to dissolve them.
 Bismuth nitrate and phosphoric acid were added, producing bismuth phosphate, which was precipitated carrying the plutonium with it.
 The precipitate was removed from the solution with a centrifuge and the liquid discharged as waste.
 This reduced the gamma radiation by 90 percent.
 The precipitate was placed in another tank and dissolved in nitric acid.
 Sodium bismuthate or potassium permanganate was added to oxidize the plutonium.
 The bismuth phosphate was precipitated, and the plutonium left behind in solution.
 This step was then repeated.

 The plutonium-bearing solution now had 100,000-th of the original gamma radiation.
 It was transferred from the 221 buildings to the 224 Bulk Reduction buildings through underground pipes.
 These were 40 ft high, three-story concrete structures located 150 ft to the rear of the 221 buildings.
 Phosphoric acid was added, and the bismuth phosphate precipitated and removed.
 In the "crossover" step, a lanthanum fluoride process was used.
 Lanthanum salts and hydrogen fluoride were added, and lanthanum fluoride was precipitated, leaving the plutonium in solution.
-This removed lanthanides that bismuth phosphate process could not.
+This removed lanthanides that the bismuth phosphate process could not remove.
 The process was then repeated.
 This time potassium hydroxide was added to metathesize the solution.
 Liquid was removed with a centrifuge and the solid dissolved in nitric acid to form plutonium nitrate.
 At this point, a 330 USgal batch sent to the 224-T building would have been concentrated to 8 USgal.
 The final step was carried out at the 231-Z Isolation building, where hydrogen peroxide, sulfates and ammonium nitrate were added to the solution and the plutonium precipitated.
 It was dissolved in nitric acid and put into shipping cans, which were boiled in hot air to produce a plutonium nitrate paste.